mechmania2018/cpp-starter-pack/README.md

 Returns a `Player` object representing the player you are controlling. **Also a COPY of the data held within the API.
 Do not use the same returned Player object for multiple turns!**.

 `Player get_opponent()`
-Returns a `Player` object representing your opponent. **Also a COPY of the data held within the API.
+Returns a `Player` object representing your opponent.
+(Note: the opponent's destination will always appear to be -1.
+This is by design -- neither player can see the other's destination) **Also a COPY of the data held within the API.
 Do not use the same returned Player object for multiple turns!**.

 `void submit_decision(node_id_t destination, string stance)` Takes an `int` `destination` and a string `stance` and sends this decision to the game engine.
 You should call this method exactly once per turn.